apache/incubator-milagro/docs/dta-details/quickstart.md

 **To Run Bit Coin Wallet**

 Bitcon Wallet uses the public key to create a Bitcoin address.
-If you want to spend your bitcoins you can get the secret key from the Master Fiduciary
+When you want to spend your bitcoins you can get the secret key from the Master Fiduciary
 ```
 docker run -it -p 5558:5556 milagrodta -service bitcoinwallet
 ```

 You can confirm that the plugins have loaded by hitting [http://localhost:5558/v1/status](http://localhost:5558/v1/status)

 ## Hitting the API